Fresno, CA Radiologic Technology Degree Programs

 Students who are interested in a career in radiologic technology have only one option for training inside the city with another option in Merced.
 Both radiologic technology associate degree programs are sanctioned by the Joint Review Committee on Education in Radiologic Technology (JRCERT), the national accreditation body for the field.
 Graduates of both public schools are eligible to acquire a license in California and to take the national certification test given by the American Registry of Radiologic Technologists (ARRT).
 The programs at these 2 schools are described in this article, followed by a table comparing tuition and other school characteristics.

-- Fresno City College, located just over 4 miles from downtown, offers an associate's degree program, but admissions to that program were on hold as of December 2012.
+- Fresno City College, located just under three miles from downtown, offers an associate's degree program.

-- Located roughly 60 miles from Fresno, Merced College offers a diagnostic radiologic technology associate's degree program.
-There is a lengthy waiting list for admission to its program.
+- Located roughly 50 miles from Fresno, Merced College offers a diagnostic radiologic technology associate's degree program that has an embedded certificate of achievement.

 School size and tuition may be important factors for students considering a radiologic technology degree.
 This table compares this information for the schools covered in this article.